 Evernote app uses a bottom hamburger menu placed at the left corner of the platform.
 Such a disposition makes the menu always at the viewport of the user.
 When you open it, you can see some additional options and features.
 These are not so vital to the central purpose of the platform and are hidden so as not to overload the main screen.

 A hamburger menu can be more recognizable and transparent when labeled with the word “Menu.”
-It erases confusion of what is behind the button, which significantly increases the number of clicks as compared to an ordinary three-lined button.
-It is a good alternative if you don’t want a significant change but need to increase conversions.
+This erases confusion of what is behind the button, which significantly increases the number of clicks as compared to an ordinary three-lined button.
+It is a suitable alternative if you don’t want a significant change but need to increase conversions.

 Being instantly prominent, a floating hamburger menu acts as an easily accessible and recognized navigation drawer.
 It allows users to open up a menu whenever they are on the page.
 Its prominent positioning signifies the importance and drives users toward actually using it.
 Although the floating hamburger menu saves screen real estate, it can hide the content when used on mobile devices without being responsive.